NOC-OI/intermediate-git/_episodes/04-remote.md

 > > $ git push origin develop
 > > ~~~
 > >{: .language-bash}
+> > Regardless of what is set as the upstream branch, you can always be explicit about the remote and branch name.
+There are many ways you could format this command, see the [git push documentation](https://git-scm.com/docs/git-push) for options.
 > {: .solution}
+{: .challenge}

+## Having Github and Gitlab Remotes

+You might want to have remote copies of your repository on both Github and Gitlab.
+For example, you might have developed code on NOC's Gitlab, in a private repository, but now you want a copy on Github, which will be open to the public.

+We will actually demo this in reverse, seeing as our test repo is already set up on Github.
+Therefore, let's create a blank project in Gitlab, add a new remote to our local repo and push the main branch to Gitlab.

+>## Exercise 4: Set up a Gitlab remote.
+> Try to set up a remote in Gitlab, as discussed in the paragraph above.
 {: .challenge}

 We can configure as many remotes as we like.
 If you work closely with friends or colleagues, it could be common for you to want to pull interesting changes from their remotes, incorporate those into your current branches, and push those changes to your remote.